openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 Another element of marshaling code is ensuring, as complex structures are parsed, that nested structures are also within the outer bounds.
 This is especially important for internal functions like `render_data()` that may be unaware that the memory is untrusted.
 Use the same techniques on the inner structures that were used on the outer.

 > A warning about legacy data-parsers: Take care when passing "hot" data to code that may not have been written to parse maliciously crafted input.
 We have seen cases where legacy code that parses self-formatting or self-refencing data was used in new enclave applications.
-This can lead to significant vulnerabilities if the data being parsed is still in controlled by the host, as may be the case with custom marshaling.
-In the case of this sample code, as mentioned earlier, `render_data()` parses "flat" data this not nested nor self-referencing, so it's safe (and performant) to pass it "hot" data that is controlled by the host.
-Care must still be taken though, to avoid data-consistency and other integrity problems.
+This can lead to significant vulnerabilities if the data being parsed is still controlled by the host, as may be the case with custom marshaling.
+In the case of this sample code, as mentioned earlier, `render_data()` parses "flat" data that is not nested nor self-referencing, so it's safe (and performant) to pass it "hot" data that is controlled by the host.
+Care must still be taken though, to avoid data-consistency and other app-level integrity problems.

 ```diff
 int ecall_with_user_check4(void* ptr) {